 Board Certification Standards

+The standards acknowledge that professional self-regulation is a collaborative process involving professional societies, hospitals, health systems, and ABMS’ Associate Members with each having an important role in supporting diplomate engagement in meaningful learning and improvement work.
 Our community of Member Boards evaluates the standards, incorporating advances in technology and science, and changes to regulation and delivery systems, to ensure that board certification is a rigorous, yet flexible, process that continues to evolve and meet the needs of physicians and their varied practices.